-Do you want to help lower your taxes in retirement and increase your retirement savings?
+Do you want to help lower your taxes in retirement?
 A Roth IRA, with its tax-free growth potential and tax-free withdrawals for you and your heirs, is a way you may be able to do just that (as long as certain requirements are met).1 And those are just a couple of the benefits of a Roth IRA.

 One important note: Not everyone can contribute to a Roth IRA, because of IRS income limits.
-If your income is over the limits, you still may be able to have a Roth IRA by converting existing money in a traditional IRA or other retirement savings account.
-(See the section "If you earn too much to contribute," at the end of this article.)
+If your income is over the limits, you still may be able to have a Roth IRA by converting existing money in a traditional IRA or other retirement savings accounts.
+(See the section "If you earn too much to contribute to a Roth IRA," at the end of this article.)

 1. Money can grow tax-free; withdrawals are tax-free too

 You contribute money that has already been taxed (after-tax dollars) to a Roth IRA.
 There's no tax deduction as there can be with a traditional IRA.
 But, any growth or earnings from the investments in the account—and any distributions you take out in retirement—are free from federal taxes (and may also be free from state and local taxes too), with a few conditions.1

 2. There are no required minimum distributions

 Roth IRAs do not have required minimum distributions (RMDs) for the original owner.
-Generally, traditional IRAs, 403(b)s, Roth and traditional 401(k)s, and other employer-sponsored retirement savings plans do.
-If you don't need your distributions for essential expenses, RMDs may be hard to keep track of.
+Generally, traditional IRAs, 403(b)s, Roth accounts and traditional 401(k)s, and other employer-sponsored retirement savings plans do.3 If you don't need your distributions for essential expenses, RMDs may be hard to keep track of.
 The RMDs have to be calculated and withdrawn each year, and may result in taxable income.
 Because a Roth IRA eliminates the need to take RMDs, it may also enable you to pass on more of your retirement savings to your heirs (see below).

 3. Leave tax-free money to heirs